sez11a/liferay-docs/develop/tutorials/articles/150-web-services/02-consuming-web-services/03-authenticated-requests.markdown

 $$$

-Then use the encoded value for the HTTP Authorization header when sending the
+Use the encoded value for the HTTP Authorization header when sending the
 request:

     curl -H "Authorization: Basic dGVzdEBsaWZlcmF5LmNvbTpMaWZlcmF5C" http://localhost:8080/o/api/p/organization